 12. Design colour schemes

 At the very beginning I just fill everything with a flat colour, and then I try to find more interesting colours for my character.
 There is tons of information about palettes and colour theory on the internet.
-You can find a picture that looks good and simply pick some colours directly from it.
+You can then find a picture that looks good and simply pick some colours directly from it.

 Keep in mind that Substance Painter works in sRGB colour space, and that the colour you have chosen may be not as bright.
 After that I adjust Specular and Glossiness for each piece.
 I try to keep my materials list organised and straightforward.

 You can add a little noise to solid colours by using Procedural maps.
 Set the Overlay or Multiply blending mode with 3-10% opacity.
 It will give a nice effect of non-uniform colour.
 You can also use this method for Glossiness.

 14. Use a Gradient Mask for secondary colours